marigosa27/marigosa27/README.md

 -  Human health intersections with ecosystems services
 -  Resilience metrics,
 -  Disaster mitigation.

+- 📫 How to reach me: ... email me at gomezsaldarriagam14@students.ecu.edu
+- 😄 Pronouns: ... she/her
+- ⚡ Fun fact: ...
+I used to work as a data scientist
+- ✨ Fun hobbies: Maps, keyboards and vis

 <!--
 **marigosa27/marigosa27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.